Estonian spies warn EU on Russian security threat

 ... or join as a group

-And the election-meddling comes amid preparation for a potential military clash with Nato, which could be triggered by a pro-Western tilt in Belarus, the report warned.
+And the election-meddling comes amid preparation for a potential military clash with Nato, which could be triggered by a pro-Western tilt in Belarus, the report added.

-"The Kremlin is likely to focus on the larger member states - Germany, France and Italy - where it can hope to obtain the most mandates ... and where some of the political parties have clearly expressed support to the current Kremlin policies towards the West," Efis said, referring to the far-right AfD (Germany), National Rally (France), and League (Italy) parties.
+"The Kremlin is likely to focus on the larger member states - Germany, France, and Italy - where it can hope to obtain the most [friendly] mandates ... and where some of the political parties have clearly expressed support for the current Kremlin policies toward the West," Efis said, referring to the far-right AfD (Germany), National Rally (France), and League (Italy) parties.

-It has so far failed to create "an effective umbrella organisation in the EU" or a "right-wing populist international", it noted, "but this may change if the election results are favourable", it added.
+Moscow had so far failed to create "an effective umbrella organisation in the EU" or a "right-wing populist international", the Estonians noted, "but this may change if the [EU] election results are favourable", it added.

 Its methods are the same as those it already used against the US, French, and German elections in recent years.